ekayen/prosody_detection/README.md

 1. Download OpenSMILE and follow installation instructions.

 2. Download [BURNC](https://catalog.ldc.upenn.edu/LDC96S36) (or another speech corpus).
 If the audio files are not already in wav format, convert them to wav using [sox](https://linux.die.net/man/1/sox).
-This README assumpes you also copy all wav files to subdir of the OpenSMILE dir called `burnc`: e.g., `~/opensmile-2.3.0/burnc/`.
+These instructions assume you also copy all wav files to subdir of the OpenSMILE dir called `burnc`: e.g., `~/opensmile-2.3.0/burnc/`.
 If you leave the audio files in the original BURNC file structure or some other arrangement, you will need to edit the filepath in the `burnc_feat_extract.sh` script.

 3. Copy the config files from the `opensmile` subdir or this repo to the config subdir of the OpenSMILE directory (assuming you downloaded OpenSMILE to `~`):